rizwantk/Data-Engineering-Assesment/README.md

 # Data-Engineering-Assesment
 ##Calculation of required data and using SQL and System Design

+## Design an RDBMS table schema to store the CSV data
 Here's the table schema for the MySQL to store the CSV data:

-## Design an RDBMS table schema to store the CSV data

 ```sh
 use stock;
 ```
+*Schema name is stock

 ## --Table creation
 ```sh
 CREATE TABLE stock_data (